 - You should use an effective method of birth control during your treatment and for at least 3 months after the last dose of IMFINZI.
-Talk to your healthcare provider about which birth control methods to use.
-Tell your healthcare provider right away if you become pregnant during treatment with IMFINZI.
+Talk to your healthcare provider about birth control methods that you can use during this time.

-Tell your healthcare provider about all the medicines you take.
-This includes prescription and over-the-counter medicines,
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines,

 What are the possible side effects of IMFINZI?

-IMFINZI can cause serious side effects (see above).
+IMFINZI can cause serious side effects (see above):

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of IMFINZI.
 Ask your healthcare provider or pharmacist for more information.

-Call your healthcare provider for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+Call your doctor for medical advice about side effects.
+You may report side effects related to AstraZeneca products by clicking here.
+If you prefer to report these to the FDA, either visit www.FDA.gov/medwatch or call 1-800-FDA-1088.